nimbix/jarvice-slurm-scheduler-dssr/README.md

 ## Requirements

-This service can run on any kind of system, even Microsoft Windows.
+This service can run on any kind of system, even Microsoft Windows, as long as a recent Python 3 is setup.

 Needed pip3 dependencies:

 ```
-pip3 install json waitress flask paramiko yaml
+pip3 install json waitress flask paramiko yaml jwt
 ```

 Some useful resources for developers: